-Would you know if you have stress or burnout ?
+Would you know if you struggle with stress or burn-out?

-If you are lacking enthusiasm, feeling worn out, you may be suffering from stress or burnout.
-There are steps you can take to deal with them.
+If you're lacking enthusiasm, feeling worn out, you may be suffering from stress or burn-out.
+But there are steps you can take to deal with them.

 Probably most of us at some stage have experienced feeling unmotivated and unsure about our current jobs.
-But how do you know if it is a passing mood, or a sign that something needs to change?
+But how do you know if it's a passing mood, or a sign that something needs to change?
 And indeed how do you decide what to change?

 Stress is a general term for when demands exceed your ability to cope.
-It follows then that stress occurs when people are overwhelmed by external pressures such as a high work load, or are more susceptible to stressful circumstances because of personal problems or lack of resources to cope and so I am only briefly touching on it in order to differentiate it from burnout.
+Stress occurs when people are overwhelmed by external pressures such as a high work load, or are more susceptible to stressful circumstances because of personal problems or lack of resources to cope.
+Stress is different to burn-out, here's why:

 - Lack of control – having little influence or autonomy.

-- Insufficient rewards relative to the demands of the job for example poor pay or lack of appreciation for a difficult job.
+- Insufficient rewards relative to the demands of the job - poor pay or lack of appreciation for a difficult job.

 - Idealisation: Having unrealistic expectations about work and how fulfilling or perfect it will be.
-Similar to the honeymoon stage, and you are setting yourself up for disappointment.
 No matter how good the job is, we all need relationships and a sense of meaning outside work.
 Work cannot fulfil those needs for us.

 - Frustration dominates: Questioning systems and complaining; now you are easily irritated by bureaucracy, policies, and decisions you disagree with.